www.solidarites.org

 Context

-Ethiopia, the second most populous country on the African continent, is facing a major humanitarian crisis rooted in a combination of factors.
+Ethiopia, the second most populated country on the African continent, is facing several humanitarian crises caused by a variety of factors.

-Past and ongoing conflicts affecting parts of the country, recurring climate disasters (droughts and floods), resource destruction, and the economic crisis have plunged 15.8 million people into severe food insecurity.
+Past conflicts affecting many parts of the country, recurring climate disasters (droughts and floods), resource destruction from current conflicts, and the economic crisis have plunged over 10 million people into acute food insecurity.
 This has led to a prevalence of malnutrition far above emergency humanitarian thresholds, particularly affecting children under 5 and pregnant and breastfeeding women.
-Furthermore, the Tigray conflict, which took place between 2020 and 2022, resulted in unprecedented infrastructure destruction in much of the northern part of the country.
-Other active armed conflicts continue to impact basic services, particularly access to clean water and healthcare.
-As a direct consequence, since September 2022, the country has been plagued by the longest cholera epidemic in its history, affecting the entire country.
+In Tigray, the 2020-2022 civil war resulted in unprecedented infrastructure destruction in much of the northern part of the country.
+In southern Amhara, currently the epicenter of Ethiopia’s ongoing humanitarian crisis, inter-communal violence, hostilities, and the spillover effects of broader regional instability are causing widespread displacement, severely hampering access to basic services, and dire humanitarian needs.

-Faced with these combined shocks hitting the country, the humanitarian community estimates that 21.4 million Ethiopians need an emergency humanitarian response, which far exceeds the response capacities currently mobilized for this crisis.
+With these combined shocks hitting the country, the humanitarian community estimates that 19 million Ethiopians need humanitarian aid, which far exceeds the response capacities currently mobilized for the country.

 Our action